Frequently Asked Questions

 Sliding Scale: Yes (student rates and appt.'s with supervised interns)

-Accepts Insurance: No (We give you a paid invoice and you submit it with a reimbursement claim form from your insurance company)
+Accepts Insurance: No (I give you a paid invoice and you submit it with a reimbursement claim form from your insurance company)

 Initial free phone consultation 813-240-3237